 The final maturity date of the 2011 Credit Facilities is June 30, 2016.
 The 2011 Term Loan Facility is repayable in quarterly instalments according to an amortization schedule which commenced on September 30, 2013.
 Each loan made under the 2011 Revolving Credit Facility is repayable in full on the last day of an agreed upon interest period in respect of the loan, generally ranging from one to six months, or rolling over subject to compliance with certain covenants and satisfaction of conditions precedent.
 The Borrower may make voluntary prepayments in respect of the 2011 Credit Facilities in a minimum amount of HK\$160,000,000 (equivalent to \$20,566), plus the amount of any applicable break costs.
-The Borrower is also subject to mandatory prepayment requirements in respect of various amounts within the 2011 Borrowing Group, including but not limited to: (i) the net proceeds received by any member of the 2011 Borrowing Group (subject to certain exceptions); (ii) the net proceeds of certain asset sales, subject to reinvestment rights and certain exceptions, which are in excess of \$15,000; (iii) net termination, claim or settlement proceeds net of expenses to obtain such proceeds under the property insurances relating to the total loss of all or substantially all of the Altira Macau gaming business; and (v) other insurance proceeds net of expenses to obtain such proceeds under any property insurances, subject to reinvestment rights and certain exceptions, which are in excess of \$15,000.
+The Borrower is also subject to mandatory prepayment requirements in respect of various amounts within the 2011 Borrowing Group, including but not limited to: (i) the net proceeds received by any member of the 2011 Borrowing Group (subject to certain exceptions); (ii) the net proceeds of certain asset sales, subject to reinvestment rights and certain exceptions, which are in excess of \$15,000; (iii) net termination, claim or settlement proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of expenses to obtain such proceeds under the proceeds net of